top of page

 Concussions / Traumatic Brain Injuries

 Dr. Guillemette's has over 300 hours in neurological studies and is accredited by the American Chiropractic Neurology Board (D.A.C.N.B).
-Dr. Guillemette was actually taught by the same people who helped get "Sydney Crosby" back on the ice.
+Dr. Guillemette was actually taught by the same people who helped get "Sydney Crosby" back on the ice after his head injury.
 Patients' are provided with therapeutic and rehabilitative therapies specific to their needs.

 It's never too late!
 Come on in and see what Dr. Guillemette can do for you!